1902 Fox Drive, Suite F

 **Arch Pediatr Adolesc Med.
 2001;155(10):1137-1142.

-Just because most children get ear infections, doesn’t mean that they’re inevitable or untreatable.
-The truth is that parents and patients struggle to combat middle ear infections because, until now, the only diagnostic tool available was the otoscope developed over 100 years ago.
+Just because most children get ear infections doesn’t mean that they’re inevitable or untreatable.
+The truth is that parents and patients struggle to combat middle ear infections because of the outdated tool that’s used, the otoscope.
+An otoscope gives doctors a 50/50 shot at best when diagnosing an ear infection, and that’s because it was invented over 150 years ago.
 The result?
 Too much guesswork, too little accuracy, and way too much suffering.

 Instant on-screen view of the eardrum and middle ear informs clinical judgement in real time.
 These results allow the clinician to determine the presence or absence of fluid in the middle ear, characterize the type of fluid, visualize the fluid's density, and can do all of this even in the presence of significant earwax.